pivotal/docs-tap/convention-service/creating-conventions.md

 ### <a id='conventionservice'></a> About Convention Servers

-A convention is used to to adapt or modify a [PodIntent](./reference/pod-intent.md) according to the type of an application.
+A convention is used to to adapt or modify a [PodIntent](reference/pod-intent.md) according to the type of an application.
 Conventions are defined by platform operators to automate the application of configuration and organizational best practices.

 The convention is applied by the Convention Server.
-The server is called by the Convention Controller whenever a [PodIntent](./reference/pod-intent.md) is submitted.
+The server is called by the Convention Controller whenever a [PodIntent](reference/pod-intent.md) is submitted.

-1. <a id='create-1'></a>Take a look at the [convention template](TODO), which contains:
+1. <a id='create-1'></a>Take a look at the convention template<!-- add link -->, which contains:

     ```shell
     server.go      # Defines the workload criteria, and actions to take when the criteria is met
     server.yaml    # Defines the kubernetes resources that make up the convention server
     ```

 ### <a id='conventionservice'></a> About Convention Controllers

 The Convention Controller runs on a workload cluster as a kubernetes deployment that runs a webhook which receives the workload [PodTemplateSpec](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-template-v1/#PodTemplateSpec) that defines how the workload should be run, as well as metadata.